brunocabral/dataviz-mapping-aju/README.md

 2. Locally:
    1. Downloading the projecting
    2. Opening `dataviz_mapping_aracaju.html`.
        - But be aware that CORS issue could happen when try loading JSON/CSS files.
-If this happen, one solution is changing the loading  of the respective files to remote (web URLS instead of local).
+If this happen, one solution is changing the loading  of the respective files to remote (web URLS instead of local) or in Mozilla Firefox disable it (about:config) to able for preview.